 Yes, the Coupe makes little sense for most drivers, especially given that the Cooper Hardtop delivers a comparable driving experience in a considerably more useful package, but who says car buying has to be about practicality?
-The MINI Cooper Coupe makes a visual statement.
-If that's how you like to roll, the Coupe is fun, hip and (somewhat) affordable.
+The Mini Cooper Coupe makes a visual statement.
+If that’s how you like to roll, the Coupe is fun, hip and (somewhat) affordable.
+See the 2015 Mini Cooper Coupe models for sale near you

 What’s New for 2015?